GiantMIDI-Piano: A large-scale MIDI dataset for classical piano music: Statistics

 \subsection{Tetrachord Distribution}

 A tetrachord is a set of any four pitch-classes \citep{forte1973structure}.
-Similar to trichords, we only calculate the tetrachords with onsets within 50 ms. For example, dominant seventh chord can be denoted as $ \{0, 4, 7, 10\} $.
-Fig. \ref{fig:selected_composers_chords_4} shows the tetrachord distribution of the six composers.
-Fig. \ref{fig:selected_composers_chords_4} shows that Bach, Beethoven and Liszt used diminished seventh $ \{0, 3, 6, 9\} $ most, while Mozart and Chopin used dominant seventh most $ \{0, 4, 7, 10\} $.
-Beethoven used more diminished seventh $ \{0, 3, 6, 9\} $ and dominant seventh $ \{0, 4, 7, 10\} $ than other composers.
-The second inversion of half-diminished seventh $ \{0, 3, 7, 9\} $ is also a common used tetrachord of Bach, Liszt and Debussy.
-The tetrachord distribution of Debussy is different from other composers, where different tetrachords are more evenly distributed.
-Minor seventh $ \{0, 3, 7, 10\} $ is mostly used by Debussy.
-Other tetrachords that distinguish Debussy from other composers include $ \{0, 2, 4, 7\} $ and $ \{0, 2, 7, 9\} $.
+Similar to trichord, we consider notes within a window of 50 ms as a chord.
+We discard the pitch sets with more or less than four notes within a 50 ms window to ensure chords are tetrachords.
+A dominant seventh chord can be denoted as $ \{0, 4, 7, 10\} $.
+Fig. \ref{fig:selected_composers_chords_4} shows the tetrachord distribution of six composers.
+Seventh chords such as $ \{0, 2, 6, 9\} $ are transposed to root position seventh chords $ \{ 0, 4, 7, 10 \} $.
+Fig. \ref{fig:selected_composers_chords_4} shows that Bach, Beethoven and Mozart, and Chopin used dominant seventh $ \{0, 4, 7, 10\} $ most.
+Liszt used diminished seventh $ \{0, 3, 6, 9\} $ most and Debussy used minor seventh $ \{0, 3, 7, 10\} $ most.
+J. S. Bach used less dominant seventh compared to the other five composers.
+The tetrachord distribution of Debussy is different from other composers.
+Fig. \ref{fig:selected_composers_chords_4} shows that composers from different eras have different preferences for using tetrachords.